runnfla/RunFormula/README.md

 ```
 ShowMessage( RunFlaExecStr( RunFlaParse('9 * 3') ) );      // displays 27
 ```
-`RunFlaParse` compiles the formula into bytecode for execution by `RunFlaExecStr` or `RunFlaExecVrt`.
-The result of `RunFlaExecStr` is a string while that of `RunFlaExecVrt` is a Variant.\
+`RunFlaParse` compiles the original formula into bytecode for execution by `RunFlaExecStr` or `RunFlaExecVrt`.
+The result of `RunFlaExecStr` is a string, while `RunFlaExecVrt` returns a Variant.\
 See the corresponding help topics for advanced usage.

 --\
 **Author:** Alexander Torubarov\